jekyll/jekyll/site/_docs/plugins.md

 - [Hawkins](https://github.com/awood/hawkins): Adds a `liveserve` sub-command to Jekyll that incorporates [LiveReload](http://livereload.com/) into your pages while you preview them.
 No more hitting the refresh button in your browser!
 - [Jekyll Autoprefixer](https://github.com/vwochnik/jekyll-autoprefixer): Autoprefixer integration for Jekyll
 - [Jekyll-breadcrumbs](https://github.com/git-no/jekyll-breadcrumbs): Creates breadcrumbs for Jekyll 3.x, includes features like SEO optimization, optional breadcrumb item translation and more.
+- [generator-jekyllized](https://github.com/sondr3/generator-jekyllized): A Yeoman generator for rapidly developing sites with Gulp.
+Live reload your site, automatically minify and optimize your assets and much more.

 #### Editors